-Google has implemented many tools that make your campaigns much more effective at driving clicks and results.
+Google has implemented many tools with a Google ads account that make your campaigns much more effective at driving clicks and results.
 Google extensively tests all aspects of campaigns and will offer you options that tend to drive up their revenue from ads.
-It’s a win-win, that is, unless you don’t take advantage of them.
+It’s a win-win, that is unless you don’t take advantage of them.

 One of the more effective options they’ve included is called “sitelink extensions.”
 These enhanced sitelinks (“sitelinks” for short) give a user access to more specific pages on your website.
 These links appear below the main copy of your ad, extending the length, or “real estate” of your ad on the search results page.